lizmat/articles/cases-of-UPPER-13.md

 ## DEFINITE

 The [`DEFINITE`](https://docs.raku.org/syntax/DEFINITE) method returns either `True` or `False` depending on whether the invocant has a concrete representation.
 This is *almost always* the same as calling the [`defined`](https://docs.raku.org/routine/defined) method.
-But in some cases it makes more sense in Raku the return opposite with the `defined` method.
+But in some cases it makes more sense in Raku to return the opposite with the `defined` method.

 An example of this is the `Failure` class:
 ```raku